hxddad/york-swe-edge/docs/index.md

 - S-tier: Essential in the real world, ignoring difficulty.
 - A-tier: Useful and doable.
-- B-tier: Difficult, but worth understanding.
+- B-tier: Difficult, but worth the effort of learning.
-- C-tier: Somewhat useless but doable.
+- C-tier: Not very useful but doable.
 - D-tier: Nice to know but not worth your time, just grasp the foundations.
-- F-tier: Useless and hard that makes you cry.
+- F-tier: Difficult and completely useless.

 My tier list is based on my experience and opinion, so take it with a grain of salt!
 This list assumes a student who graduated from an Ontario high school, having completed the required high school classes (Advanced Functions, Calculus & Vectors, 4U Physics, Chemistry and English) and know basic coding.